bmschmidt/CV-pandoc-healy/yaml_CV.md

   date: October 7, 2014
 -
   title: "Why we worry about humanities enrollments"
-  host: Panel on responses to the American Academy Report on the Humanities; National Conference on Public History
+  host: Panel on responses to the American Academy Report on the Humanities
-  place: Monterey, California
+  place: National Conference on Public History; Monterey, California
   date: March 2014
 -
   title: "Transforming Texts into Cartesian Spaces"